 Establish plain language approach for legally sensitive content.

-Create reusable content patterns for immigration guidance.
+Create reusable content patterns.

 Reduce support burden through improved self-service information.